 The Department of Earth & Environmental Sciences is pleased to offer an newly-designed major in Geological and Environmental Science, which is designed to provide students with the tools and skills necessary to solve real environmental challenges.
 Our rigorous academic program prepares students for success by integrating carreer-oriented profession development, certifications, and training into many academic courses.
 Our students benefit from abundant travel opportunities (domestic and international), outdoor field experiences, and unparalleled lab- and field-based student research opportunities, with many of our students publishing their work by the time they graduate.
 A Geological and Environmental Science degree from Pacific will make you very competitive for jobs and graduate school

-Bachelor of Science, Geological and Environmental Science, Environmental Science Concentration
+Bachelor of Science, Geological and Environmental Sciences, Environmental Science Concentration

-Bachelor of Science, Geological and Environmental Science, Geology Concentration
+Bachelor of Science, Geological and Environmental Sciences, Geology Concentration

-Bachelor of Arts in Geological and Environmental Science
+Bachelor of Arts in Geological and Environmental Sciences

 Minor in Environmental Science

 The BS Degree with Geology Concentration prepares the student for graduate study or professional employment in geology.
 Students earning a BS in geology can obtain competitive jobs in a number of geoscience areas, including geotechnical consulting, where they assess geologic hazards and environmental impacts.
 Other career paths include working as a geologist involved with the exploration and production of fossil fuels and other important mineral resources.
 An increasing emphasis on environmental issues and growing demand for natural resources, in addition to recent retirement patterns in the geosciences, are creating a considerable demand for well-trained geoscientists.
 According to the American Geological Institute, Masters and PhD-level geoscientists have experienced effectively zero unemployment during the past 20 years.